Finite temperature single-particle Green's function in the Lieb-Liniger model: Benchmarks and results

-In \cref{fig:final_density_plots} we show density plots for $\widetilde{C}(k,\omega)$ at several temperatures $\tau$ and couplings $\gamma$.
-For $\gamma=0.5$ the spectral weight closely follows the free dispersion $\omega = -k^2 + h$ of the non-interacting limit $\gamma=0$.
-In fact, for $\gamma\le1$ we observe a fairly sharp single-particle mode whose peak is slightly broadened by temperature and interactions.
-At higher $\gamma$ (especially for $\tau \ge 5$) the spectral weight spreads out into a continuum.
-The plots at $\tau=1$ and high $\gamma$ are consistent with the zero and very-low-temperature results of \cite{caux2007one_particle, cheng2025one_body}, with a broadened “type II” dispersion \cite{lieb1963exact_2} visible for $\omega>0$ (see SM for additional density plots in log-scale, which better showcase this feature).
 An important question is how close the system sizes we can reach in practice are to the thermodynamic limit.
 To address this issue we show $\widetilde{C}(k,\omega)$ for several values of $L$ in \cref{fig:finite_size_effect}.
-We see that in the range of $k$ and $\omega$ values of interest (where the signal is significant) finite size effects are very small already at $L\gtrsim 50$, given the good agreement of all the curves (see also SM).
-In \cref{fig:GGE} we show $\widetilde{C}(k,\omega)$ in GGEs \eqref{GGE}.
+We see that in the range of $k$ and $\omega$ values of interest (where the signal is significant) finite size effects are very small already at $L\gtrsim 50$, given the good agreement of all the curves (see also additional plots in Appendix \ref{appendix:additionalbenchandres}).
+In \cref{fig:GGE} we show $\widetilde{C}(k,\omega)$ in GGEs (\emph{cf}.~Appendix \hyperlink{page.8}{A}).
 By choosing $\beta_3 \neq 0$ we break the parity, which leads to marked differences compared to the thermal case of \cref{fig:final_density_plots} at the same values of $\gamma$ and $T=1/\beta_2$ (note that also here we set $n=1$).
-The root densities $\rho(\lambda)$ of the GGE and thermal states used, as well as GGE results for $\gamma=1$, are shown in SM.
+The rapidity densities $\rho(\lambda)$ of the GGE and thermal states used, as well as GGE results for $\gamma=1$, are shown in Appendix \ref{appendix:additionalbenchandres}.